BIOGRAPHY

 SHORT BIOGRAPHY

-Cellist Bryan Hayslett teaches as Assistant Professor of Cello and Academic Studies at Middle Tennessee State University and serves as section cellist of the Palm Beach Opera.He made his Carnegie Hall debut in 2009 as first prize winner of the Alexander & Buono International String Competition and now focuses his performances on new music, frequently working with and commissioning living composers such as Joan La Barbara, Annika Socolofsky, and Anthony Green.
-He has performed with groups such as Eighth Blackbird, the New York Arabic Orchestra, Ne(x)tworks, Experiments in Opera, Sound Icon, New Music Brandeis, and the Boston Chamber Orchestra, and he holds degrees from NYU, The Hartt School of Music, and The Boston Conservatory.
+Praised for his "assured confidence, great flexibility, and innate musicianship" (Fanfare Magazine), cellist Bryan Hayslett teaches as Assistant Professor of Cello and Academic Studies at Middle Tennessee State University and serves on the faculty of the Tennessee Governor’s School for the Arts in the summer.
+He made his Carnegie Hall debut in 2009 as first prize winner of the Alexander & Buono International String Competition and now champions music of all time periods, especially new music, frequently working with and commissioning living composers such as Joan La Barbara, Amy Beth Kirsten, and Anthony R. Green.
+He has performed with groups such as Eighth Blackbird, Palm Beach Opera, the New York Arabic Orchestra, Ne(x)tworks, Experiments in Opera, Sound Icon, New Music Brandeis, and the Boston Chamber Orchestra, and he holds degrees from NYU, The Hartt School of Music, and The Boston Conservatory.
 His album Cello Unlocked was released in 2024 to critical acclaim across the globe and explores connections between music and language, including several tracks with him singing and playing.
+His nonprofit Bow and Bridge Society promotes string music through high-quality performance and learning opportunities, inspiring string players to grow creatively and collaboratively.
 As a scholar, Dr. Hayslett's Theory of Prominence, published by Cambridge University Press, suggests that listeners perceive rhythm in contemporary music in similar ways to how they perceive the rhythm of language.
 He has presented his research at conferences across the United States and in Austria, Norway, and Portugal.
 Dr. Hayslett performs on an American cello made by Gary Davis in 1998.
 Beyond music, he competes in triathlons and enjoys woodworking.